Grey Owl: North American tour, death and exposure (1938)

 The frantic pace of the North American tour in early 1938 had taken a heavy toll on Grey Owl's health.
 To reach the Massey Hall lecture on March 26 in time, he and Yvonne had been on the train for seventeen hours, arriving in Toronto with two hours to spare.
+He was immediately whisked off for a radio interview.
 Despite this, he took the stage in the largest concert hall in Canada and gave the performance of his life: "[F]or two hours [he] enchanted everybody.
 He really was superb."
 After the lecture they immediately boarded the Canadian Pacific transcontinental train to Regina, where on March 29 he gave the last lecture of his life.

 Exhausted and run-down, Grey Owl retreated, alone, to Beaver Lodge on April 7.
-(Yvonne was hospitalized with exhaustion in Prince Albert.)
+(Yvonne had to stay in Regina for an operation.)
 Very ill now, he called for help three days later on April 10.
 He was transported to hospital in Prince Albert, where he died on April 13 at the age of 49.
 The park superintendent and friend, Major J.A.
 Wood, reported "At 8.25 in the morning, he died very quietly, and pictures taken show that the congestion in his lungs [pneumonia] was very slight, which all goes to prove that he had absolutely no resistance whatever."
 He was buried on the ridge behind Beaver Lodge.

 Upon receiving notice of his death on April 13, the North Bay Nugget, which had sat on the story for three years, ran an exposé, contending that Grey Owl was the Englishman Archie Belaney, and did not have a drop of Indian blood in him.
 Donald B. Smith described the resulting controversy: